SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

 In this way, local prices can act as a quasi-cap on foreign prices.

-In any housing market, confidence is directly correlated to the number of new buyers: the more buyers, the higher the confidence.
-But what drives confidence?
+In any property market, confidence is directly correlated to the number of new buyers: the more buyers, the higher the confidence.
+So, what typically drives confidence in Phuket?

-The local property market in Phuket will certainly be affected by local business confidence.
-When business activity levels drop off, most businesses cut costs and put any expansion plans on the back burner.
-This can potentially have a major effect on employment.
+The performance of the tourism industry creates a ripple effect in both the local market and the foreign real estate market.
+When tourist industry activity levels drop, the foreign market always suffers, and we certainly see less buyers of real estate.
+But the same applies for the local Thai market, but with slightly different dynamics.
+When tourism slows, most hotels and tourism related businesses cut costs, fire staff, and even put any expansion plans on the back burner.
+This obviously has a major effect on employment, affecting the local market.
 If an individual is worried about their job, or the economy in general, they are likely to hold off on buying a property.

 The Thai and Foreign property markets in Phuket are distinct, but the fortunes of both are inextricably tied to the island’s tourism sector.

 As the island continues to develop and prosper, so too will the property sector.
 Phuket is an island, so land is definitely finite.
 Eventually (who knows when this will be) there will be no more land available for development.
-Scarcity and inflation are not playing a role at the moment, but longer term these are the “double-whammy” which should support higher prices on the island for years to come.
+Scarcity and inflation are playing a role in rising prices at the moment, but longer term these are still likely to be the “double-whammy” which should support higher prices on the island for years to come.

 Phuket Real Estate Market Articles